 Zazzle is an online retailer that enables members to add visual designs to any individual item from its huge range of onsite products.
 Members can earn a royalty from any sales made bearing their designs.

 While I've known of Zazzle for years and occasionally had a look around the website, I had never actually joined.
 So now I've joined in order to embark upon a more thorough investigation of its money-making potential for members (not the potential for the company; they seem to be doing fine).

 What Is Zazzle?

 Zazzle is an online retailer selling a variety of products with visual designs added by members of the site worldwide.
-The company, according to their ABOUT page, started "from humble beginnings" in 2005 and is based in Redwood City, San Jose, California.
+The company, according to its About page, started "from humble beginnings" in 2005 and is based in Redwood City, San Jose, California.
 Their international headquarters are in Ireland (no doubt for tax purposes—just like Google has done).

 What Does Zazzle Sell?

 Zazzle has a large inventory of stock categorised in different departments: